dcui26/flowmatching/README.md

 ## Training

-**CFM**: 500 epochs (~195K steps) on CIFAR-10 training set.
-AdamW with lr=2e-4, no weight decay, constant LR schedule with 2500-step linear warmup.
+**CFM**: ~195K steps on CIFAR-10 training set.
+AdamW with lr=2e-4, no weight decay, batch size 128, constant LR schedule with 2500-step linear warmup.
 EMA decay 0.9999 with 5-epoch warmup.
-Trained on a single NVIDIA A40.

-**Reflow**: 300 epochs (~117K steps) on 50K (x₀, x₁) couplings extracted from the CFM EMA model using 100-step Heun sampling.
+**Reflow**: ~117K steps on 50K (x₀, x₁) couplings extracted from the CFM EMA model using 100-step Heun sampling.
 Same optimizer and architecture, trained from scratch.

 ## Results